Civil Partnership before a Notary

 However, in Spain there is no state regulation for de facto couples, with the majority of the Autonomous Communities having enacted legal provisions today.
 Thus, the regulation to be taken into account is that of the Autonomous Community in which the de facto couple lives.
-It should therefore be known that there are certain differences in the regulation and treatment that de facto couples receive in the different Autonomous Communities.
+It should therefore be noted that there are certain differences in the regulation and treatment that de facto couples receive in the different Autonomous Communities.

-In the case of Catalonia, the de facto partnership is regulated in the Second Book of the Catalan Civil Code, Title III, in Chapter IV called “stable cohabitation as a couple”.
+In the case of Catalonia, the de facto partnership is regulated in the Second Book of the Catalan Civil Code, Title III, in chapter IV called “stable cohabitation as a couple”.
 Furthermore, its regulation is completed with other decrees and orders that organise the situation.

-The advantage of forming a de facto partnership in Catalonia is that this autonomous community does not require a minimum cohabitation period of the couple for its registration, and presumes that the couple exists if they have lived together continuously for two years or if they have a common child.
+The advantage of forming a de facto partnership in Catalonia is that this autonomous community does not require a minimum cohabitation period of the couple for registration, and presumes that the couple exists if they have lived together continuously for two years or if they have a common child.
 The problem in this case is that for it to have effects against third parties, especially against the administration, it must be registered in the Register of stable couples of Catalonia.

-If you want to establish a civil partnership before a Notary, you will need to make an appointment at the notary's office and both members of the couple must attend the notary's office to sign the deed of constitution of the civil partnership before the Notary.
+If you want to become a civil partnership before a Notary, you will need to make an appointment at the notary's office and both members of the couple must attend the notary's office to sign the deed of constitution of the civil partnership before the Notary.
 The signing of the deed of civil union must be done in person at the notary's office.

-In addition to attending the signing of the civil partnership, the notary's office will ask you to prove the reality of your civil partnership with documents, such as the municipal register showing that the parties to the civil union are registered at the same address, or through witnesses.
+The notary's office will ask you to prove the reality of your civil partnership with documents, such as the municipal register showing that the parties to the civil union are registered at the same address, or through witnesses.

 Furthermore, depending on the cases and territories, there may be additional requirements, such as the register having a certain length of time or witnesses attending the signing who can attest to the reality of your partnership.
 It is also most likely that the notary's staff and the notary will ask security questions to guarantee the reality of your civil union.